 During all this time, I was in relatively less contact with Berty.
 We did not meet at all for about three years as I was away from the Nilgiris where he was and then I went to Delhi.
 Eventually in 1994, I decided to take the risk of living my dream, to be on my own.
 So we packed our bags and came to Bangalore and I launched my company, Yawar Baig & Associates.

 The sum total of all my savings after working for 10 years was Rs.
-25,000.00 (US$ 400), which was the gratuity that I got from the company.
+25,000.00 (less than US$ 400), which was the gratuity that I got from the company.
 I had some additional savings in the form of shares and some money in the bank, all of which came to the princely sum of Rs.
-500,000.00 (US$ 10,000).
+500,000.00 (less than US$ 7,000).
 This was the sum total of by then sixteen years of working.
 I was very glad that I had joined the ranks of the educated unemployed.
 We took an apartment in Bangalore in a very nice, quiet area called Jayamahal Extension for a rent of Rs.
 7500.00 per month.
 To hedge against the risk of starting a new business I invested all our savings with another friend who had just started a business manufacturing leather garments.
 Then I hit the road, trying to establish myself as a leadership development trainer and a management consultant.
 I have written in detail about the trials and travails of entrepreneurship elsewhere so will skip the detail here and go directly to the part of this story where Berty touched my life once again.

 We had been in Bangalore for about a year.
 It had been the most difficult year of my life till then.
 I was completely new to the consulting environment.
 I had no established network as I had never been in the HR area myself and had spent all my working life in the plantations away from the real world.
 Plantation experience was not very respected because most people did not understand what we did in the plantations, what challenges we faced, what constraints we worked under and for what little monetary gain.
 They had a romantic idea of plantation life that revolved around golf courses, tennis courts, billiards tables, and the plantation club bar with people doing a little work now and again between these more serious pursuits.
 Nothing was further from the truth, but nobody wanted to believe it.
 So I had to translate my work experience into language that people in the IT and business world could understand.
 Meanwhile, there was no money coming in.
 Things were so difficult in some months that I was not sure where the money for that month’s rent would come from.
 But we had a small income from the investment in the leather business and we managed with that.